sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Hightouch
 Duration: 20

-Hightouch is a software platform that allows businesses to synchronize their data between different systems and applications.
-It helps companies to integrate their customer data, sales data, and other types of information in real-time, eliminating the need for manual data entry or complex coding.
+Hightouch is a software platform that empowers businesses to synchronize their data from any data warehouse into the SaaS tools and platforms their business runs on.
+It helps companies to integrate their customer data, sales data, and other types of information, eliminating the need for manual data entry or complex coding.

 This allows businesses to make better decisions based on the most up-to-date information available.
 Hightouch can also help automate workflows and data management processes, leading to increased efficiency and productivity.

-The Hightouch integration with Sigma allows customers to leverage the power of both plaforms together to create high-value solutions using moderns, easy to use web-based platforms.
+The Hightouch integration with Sigma allows customers to leverage the power of both platforms together to create high-value solutions using modern, easy to use web-based platforms.

 [More information about getting started with Hightouch is here.](https://hightouch.com/docs)